Boulet Brothers: Other television appearances

-Dracmorda and Swanthula Boulet were guests on Behind the Monsters, a docuseries on the history of horror icons such as Chucky, Michael Myers, and Pinhead.
+The Boulet Brothers were guests on Behind the Monsters, a docuseries on the history of horror icons such as Chucky, Michael Myers, and Pinhead.
 They were also guests on "Heartbreak Trailer Park", a special episode of the series The Last Drive-in with Joe Bob Briggs.
 In the episode they discussed topics such as love and the horror genre with Joe Bob Briggs.

+In 2023, it was announced that the Boulet Brothers were working on an upcoming television production with Blumhouse Productions.

 Podcasts

 Creatures of the Night Podcast

-The Boulet Brothers are the executive producers and hosts of Dread Central's (previously Fangoria’s) The Boulet Brothers’ Creatures of the Night Podcast.
+The Boulet Brothers are the executive producers and hosts of Dread Central's (previously Fangorias) The Boulet Brothers' Creatures of the Night Podcast.
 The show is co-hosted by Ian Devoglaer, the supervising producer of The Boulet Brothers' Dragula.
 The podcast is a horror variety show styled after a 1940s style radio program.
 Each episode offers an introductory dialogue, a newscast and discussion of entertainment news, a horror movie review, and listener questions.
 The show's "Haunting of History" segment revisits famous historical hauntings.
 Other segments of the podcast include celebrity interviews and literary discussions called "Swanthula's Book Nook".
 Guests include Rose McGowan, Poppy, Dita Von Teese, Rachel True, Darren Stein, Yvie Oddly, Katya Zamolodchikova, and Lin Shaye.
 Books discussed include Stephen King's "Children of the Corn", Clive Barker's The Hellbound Heart, and Brian Lumley's Necroscope.

 Dragula Live Tour

-The Boulet Brothers present the "Dragula Live Tour", a series of live performances featuring contestants from the Dragula series.
+The Boulet Brothers present the Dragula Live Tour, a series of live performances featuring contestants from the Dragula series.
 The Boulet Brothers described the show as "a little bit of filth, and a lot of glamour and a little bit of shock.
 And maybe get covered in blood a little bit.
-It’s gonna be a little messy."
+It's gonna be a little messy."
 The United Kingdom leg of the Dragula Season 4 World tour began at Clapham Grand in London in March, and performed in cities such as Glasgow, Manchester, Brighton, Leeds, Nottingham and Birmingham.
 The United States leg of the Dragula tour began on April 27, 2022, and ended on June 2, 2022.

 The Season 4 World tour sold out, and received positive reviews from critics.
 Chris Selman of Gay Times praised the show, writing that "four diverse and engaging performers, a pair of enigmatic hosts, a rock band routine and an audience challenge to throw in some variety, and impressive production values."
 He concluded that "this twisted troupe present quite the macabre drag variety show."
 Alex Warren of Horror Press had similar praise for the tour, writing that it had "otherworldly performances" and "sleek and sexy production values."

+They also presented the Boulet Brothers' Dragula: Titans Tour, which tours in the United States, Canada and Australia.
+It began its tour on April 8, 2023.